'Switched On Pop' Podcast Turns Accessible Music Analysis Into A New Book

 Interview Highlights

-On "Call Me Maybe," the first song to peak their interest
+On "Call Me Maybe," the first song to pique their interest

 Sloan: It's perfectly constructed to give you this feeling of nervous, suspended animation in the act of asking someone out.
 We just came away astonished by the complexity and craft.
 I think the chorus of the song captures a lot of the musical excellence here.
 She doesn't start on the downbeat — she waits a moment before delivering the first lyric.
 There's a little pause, and then she says, "Hey!"
 It surprises us.
 The "one" is the downbeat; it's where we expect the first lyric to arrive.
 But she denies that expectation and it gives us the sense that she's nervous, she's almost working up her courage to say this thing, to say "Hey, this is crazy, but call me maybe?"